GluuFederation/docs-ce-prod/3.1.2/source/integration/index.md

 The SSO integration guide offers a list of supported SAML and OpenID Conenct "client" (SP/RP) software projects that can be used to secure and integrate web and mobile applications with the Gluu Server IDP.

 !!!
 Warning
     Writing custom client software is challenging and **outside the scope of Gluu Support**.
-Therefore, we recommend sticking to the one of the methods listed below.
+Therefore, we strongly recommend using one of the pre-selected software projects listed below to secure and integrate applications.

 !!!
 Note
     Unless otherwise noted, all software in the integration guide is free open source software (FOSS).